abhay-vaidya/reddit-client/README.md

 ## Compatibility

-It has only been tested on iOS (X series) so far, not sure how well it works on Android yet.
+It has only been tested on iOS (X series) so far, not sure how well it works on Android or other iPhones yet.

 ## Features